< Back to All Insights and Resources

 It’s okay if your goals need to change.
 Running a business isn’t always easy — and if the past few years have taught us anything, it’s that there’s only so much in our control.
 But the more you think critically about your plan, pressure-test different scenarios, and focus on thinking as BIG as possible, the more likely it is that you’ll get there.

-Filled with top tips from our world-class coaches, this fifteen-step playbook will help any CEO conduct an annual planning session that guides you through the year.
+Filled with top tips from our world-class coaches, this 15-step playbook will help any CEO conduct an annual planning session that guides you through the year.
+The Second Edition contains considerations for AI.

 Related Content